file-format/Products/content/en/audio/net/libvlcsharp/index.md

-<p>LibVLCSharp is an open source API to render, ecnode and deco Audio file fromats.
+<p>LibVLCSharp is an open source API to render, encode and deco Audio file formats.
 Using The API, you can not only play all type of audio file formats including MP3, MPEG, AAC, TrueAudio and more but, can also play them on any platform including Windows, Linux, Mac, Android, iOS and TVs.
 In short, the API supports most of the features supported by the VLC desktop app for free.</p>
 <p>LibVLCSharp is a free software released under the LGPL.
 The developer can create their own audio manipulation application using the API.
 The developers can work with a wide range of Audio file formats for metadata manipulation.
-Furthermore, you can play 3D audio playback, use audio filters, supports audio passthrough with APDIF and HDMI and more.</p>
+Furthermore, you can play 3D audio playback, use audio filters, supports audio passthrough with S/PDIF and HDMI and more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}